opengeospatial/GeoPoseSandbox/docs/GettingStarted.md

-# Getting Started with the Geopose Sandbox
+# Getting Started with the GeoPose Sandbox